Agustín Castillo

-Alberto Agustín Castillo Gallardo (born May 5, 1963) is a former Peruvian professional footballer and currently manager.
+Alberto Agustín Castillo Gallardo (born May 5, 1963) is a former Peruvian professional footballer and currently the manager of Platense.

 Playing career

 Alianza Lima

 He started his career with Alianza Lima in 1973.
 He was part of the squad that won the 1975 tournament.
 He played in the Peruvian Segunda División until 1978, when he moved to Club Atlético Chalaco.

 Deportivo Cuenca

 In 1989, he traveled to Ecuador to play with Deportivo Cuenca.

 Atlético Marte

 In 1990, Castillo joined Atlético Marte of El Salvador, he then moved to Costa Rica to play with Herediano.

 Águila

 In 1994, he returned to El Salvador to play with Águila.

 FAS

 In 1996, he signed with FAS, where he retired.

 Coaching career

 Deportivo Municipal

 In 1997, he began his coaching career with Deportivo Municipal in his native country of Peru.

 Municipal Limeño

 In August 2000, Castillo signed as new coach of Municipal Limeño of El Salvador, replacing Rubén Alonso.

 Castillo led them to the Apertura 2000 final, but they were defeated by Águila (2–3).